NEVADA COUNTY

 Go to the Energy Sub-Pages to see information about what individuals, businesses and cities can do to reduce their energy usage and switch to renewable resources.

-Community Choice Aggregation for Nevada County Cities
+Community Choice Aggregation for Nevada County and Cities

 Grass Valley and Nevada City have joined Pioneer Community Energy.
 It is expected that Nevada County will also join the CCA, so everyone in Western Nevada County will have the same opportunity to save money on their electric bills and have the option for the electricity to be 100% renewable.